Travel Insurance FAQs

 InsuraTrip has a number of elements of cover that relate to Coronavirus (COVID-19).
 Our policies will ONLY provide cover for claims directly or indirectly related to a pandemic and/or epidemic, including but not limited to Coronavirus (Covid–19) within the following sections:

-There is no cover under ALL other sections of cover for any claims directly or indirectly related to a pandemic and/or epidemic including but not limited to Coronavirus (Covid–19).
+There is no cover under ALL other sections of standard cover for any claims directly or indirectly related to a pandemic and/or epidemic including but not limited to Coronavirus (Covid–19).

 For full details, please see your policy wording.

 The countries you can travel to on your InsuraTrip policy will depend up on the destination area you select when you purchase your policy.
-It is essential that you also check the latest advice outlined by the Foreign, Commonwealth and Development Office (FCDO) at www.gov.uk/foreign-travel-advice before departure.
+It is essential that you check the latest advice outlined by the Foreign, Commonwealth and Development Office (FCDO) at www.gov.uk/foreign-travel-advice before departure.
 Our policies will NOT provide cover under any section of the policy if you travel to a country or specific area, where prior to travel, the FCDO are advising against ‘all travel’ or ‘all but essential travel’.

-12. Can I still buy Travel insurance cover if I have already left home?
+13. Can I still buy Travel insurance cover if I have already left home?

 Unfortunately, InsuraTrip Travel Insurance does not provide cover if you have already left your home to start your trip.